Herald of Truth - Volume XV, Number 8 - August 1878, pages 141, 143 and 144

 ERB.-July 2nd, of phthisic, JOHN L. ERB, aged 59 years, 9 months and 9 days.

-LITZWILER.-July 8th, of long suffering with rheumatism, PETER LITZWILER, bishop of the Amish Mennonite church, at the age of 69 years, 5 months and 27 days.
+LITZWILER.-July 8th, of long suffering with rheumatism, PETER LITTWILER, bishop of the Amish Mennonite church, at the age of 69 years, 5 months and 27 days.
 He was beloved by all who knew him.

 1)Right after Mr. Weaver's obituary (which is in very small type), this line